On noncommutative extensions of linear logic: Relationship with Pomset logic

 A turn has one of the two possible forms: or

 For the first case: the vertices $A$ and $B$ in $\hat \rho$ are adjacent to a $\otimes$-link, hence they are connected by an undirected regular edge.
 This gives the translation.

-For the second case, the vertices $A$ and $B$ in $\hat \rho$ are adjacent to a $\vec\wp$-link, hence they are connected by a directed regular edge $A-B$.
+For the second case, the vertices $A$ and $B$ in $\hat \rho$ are adjacent to a $\vwpop$-link, hence they are connected by a directed regular edge $A-B$.
 (Note that the direction of the regular edge in $\hat\rho$ in the obvious sense agrees with the direction of the turn in $\rho$.)
-This, again, gives the translation. $\Box$
+This, again, gives the translation. \end{proof}

-The converse is similar, but somewhat easier, because in $\rho$ we do not have to care about alternation of edges. \bl If in $\hat\rho$ there is an a.e. circuit $\phi$, then there exists some Retor\'e switching $\sigma$ of $\rho$ with an elementary directed cycle. \el {\bf Proof} Note that for each $\wp$-link or $\vec\wp$-link in $\hat\rho$ the cycle $\phi$ traverses at most one of its regular edges, otherwise in $\phi$ there are two regular edges in a row.
+The converse is similar, but somewhat easier, because in $\rho$ we do not have to care about alternation of edges. \begin{lem} If in $\hat\rho$ there is an a.e.\ circuit $\phi$, then there exists some Retor\'e switching $\sigma$ of $\rho$ with an elementary directed cycle. \end{lem}

+\begin{proof} Note that for each $\wpop$-link or $\vwpop$-link in $\hat\rho$ the cycle $\phi$ traverses at most one of its regular edges, otherwise in $\phi$ there are two regular edges in a row.
 (Actually the same holds for $\otimes$-links as well, but we do not need this observation.)

 We define a Retor\'e switching $\sigma$ of $\rho$ as follows.